 - 32 oz Swanson Certified Organic Free Range Chicken Broth

-Saute tenders in the oil until pink is gone.
+Sauté tenders in the oil until pink is gone.
 Don’t overcook or they will get tough.
-Cut or break into bite sized pieces.
+Cut or tear into bite-sized pieces.
 Steam broccoli and chop to desired size.
 Saute onion in butter for 3 minutes, add curry powder and flour and stir 1 minute.
 Add broth and cook until thickened.
 Add milk, chicken and broccoli.